mattrips/scratchPad/ProtocolConformance 200703.md

 (ii) otherwise, it is ambiguous which implementation is the more specialized.

 ### 1.5.3 Implementations on Same Type
-*Subject to the limitation stated in Section 1.5.4*, if two implementations are both declared on the same protocol or the same concrete type , then:
+*Subject to the limitation stated in Section 1.5.4*, if two implementations are both declared on the same protocol or the same concrete type, then:

 (i) if one implementation is more constrained than the other implementation, the more constrained implementation is the more specialized implementation; and